 5- Cinco de Mayo In Puebla

-Cinco de Mayo is not celebrated anywhere in Mexico except Puebla, which is the location of a battle that Mexico fought against Napoleon’s French army on this day in 1862.
+Cinco de Mayo is not celebrated anywhere in Mexico except Puebla, the location of a battle that Mexico fought against Napoleon’s French army on this day in 1862.

 The people of Puebla celebrate this day with reenactments, parades, and fiestas.